axolotl/portfolio/README.md

-A site to organize and link to my portfolio
+# A site to organize and link to my portfolio
+Build using Gatsby

+## To run in development
+`gatsby develop`